Code-Institute-Submissions/ShrimpRoyal/Readme.md

 ## Features that have been implemented: ##
 ---
 - Responsive and easy asy to use navigation
-- Picture set and lazyloading with webp images for supporting browsers and png images as a fallback for unsupporting browsers
+- Picture set webp images for supporting browsers and png images as a fallback for unsupporting browsers
+- Native lazy-loading for supporting browsers (global 72.72%)
 - Responsive gallery
 - Contact form